Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Cash Pay Telehealth Model:

 Telehealth platforms typically provide dedicated physician teams specializing in weight management and GLP-1 therapy.
 Physicians on these platforms often have extensive experience with these medications, having treated thousands of patients specifically for weight loss.
-The consultation process is simplified but comprehensive, focusing specifically on GLP-1 eligibility and optimization.
+The consultation process is simplified but thorough, focusing specifically on GLP-1 eligibility and improvement.

 Most cash pay providers offer ongoing support through secure messaging, regular check-ins, and dose adjustments without additional consultation fees.
 This model creates a continuous care relationship focused specifically on weight management success.
 Physicians can respond quickly to side effects, adjust protocols, and modify treatment plans without insurance company interference.